msolidblau/CloudAttractor/README.md

 # CloudAttractor
+## Description

-A system to connect the Orbit WT1-41-078R to the cloud using an Arduino Uno R4, a DHT22 sensor and 4 220VAC relays.
+A program to connect the Orbit WT1-41-078R to the arduino cloud using an Arduino Uno R4, a DHT22 sensor and 4 220VAC relays.

 ## Warranty